prasannDev/currency-exchange/Currency-Exchange/README.md

 ```

 ### B. Lombok Configuration:

-Ensure that Lombok is configured in your IDE to avoid build-time issues.
+Ensure Lombok is properly configured in your IDE to avoid build-time issues.

 ---

 ## 3. Build the Project

 ### Using Maven:

 To build the project and create a JAR file, run the following command:

 ```bash
 mvn clean package
 ```

 This will generate the JAR file in the `target` directory.

 ### Using Gradle:

-If you prefer Gradle, run the following command:
+If you prefer using Gradle, run the following command:

 ```bash
 ./gradlew bootJar
 ```

 This will generate the JAR file in the `build/libs` directory.

 ---